-- 5. Draw area. - 1) Click Draw Area to draw a line on the image. - Click the line to switch to the editing mode.
+- 5. Draw area. - 1) Click Draw Area to draw a line on the image. - 2) Click the line to switch to the editing mode.
 Drag an end to the desired place to adjust the length and angle of the line.
 And drag the line to adjust the location. - 6.
-Configure the parameters for each arming region separately. - Direction: Select the detection direction in the drop-down list, there are A<->B, A->B and B->A selectable. - Sensitivity: Range [1-100].
+Configure the parameters for each detection region separately. - Direction: Select the detection direction in the dropdown list, there are A<->B, A->B and B->A selectable. - Sensitivity: Range [1-100].
 The value of the sensitivity defines the size of the object which can trigger the alarm, when the sensitivity is high, a very small object can trigger the alarm. - 7.
-Click Arming Schedule to enter the arming schedule setting interface.
+Click Arming Schedule tab to enter the arming schedule setting interface.
 The time schedule configuration is the same as the settings of the arming schedule for motion detection.
 Refer to Section 5.2.1 Configuring Motion Detection. - 8.
-Click Linkage Method to select the linkage method taken for the line crossing detection.
-Refer to Section 5.2.1 Configuring Motion Detection. - 9.
-Click Save to save the settings.
+Click Linkage Method tab to select the linkage method taken for the line crossing detection, Notify Surveillance Center, Send Email, Upload to FTP/Memory Card/NAS, Trigger Recording are selectable.
+Refer to Section 5.2.1 Configuring Motion Detection.